jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-When using such ways of recruiting be sure to comply to the rules of the organizations or social groups involved.
+When you reach out to communities for recruiting be sure to comply to the rules of the organizations or social groups involved.
-It does not help your research if the community you target gets cross with you for violating their privacy and customs.
+It does not help your research if the community you target gets upset with you for violating their privacy and customs.
 If you are unsure, just ask.
 These people you ask, lets say a clergyman or a meetup organizer may even be able to set you up with people who can help you.
-Once you started your reserach you can ask  participants if they know other people who match your ideas of possible participants.
+Once you started your research  you can ask  participants if they know other people who match your ideas of possible participants.
 It is likely that they know some other people who work in the same job or have similar hobbies.
-This is called »snowball sampling«: The more people you ask the more additional people you get and you could ask those as well.
-This is like a snowball which, when rolled, gains more and more snow the bigger it gets.
-However, don't be afraid of an avalanche of participants, usually everyone you ask only knows some people and these may or may not respond.
-Just stop asking additional ones when you think the amount of participants is right.
+(In the literature this is also called »Snowball sampling«)

 ## How many participants do I need?